ztlevi/ML_101/docs/Neural_Networks/YOLO.md

 ![img](../../assets/yolov3.png)

-Change the input image size from 448 × 448 to 416 × 416.
-This creates an odd number spatial dimension (7×7 v.s.
-8×8 grid cell).
+Change the input image size from $$448 \times 448 to 416 \times 416$$.
+This creates an odd number spatial dimension ($$7\times 7$$ v.s. $$8 \times 8$$ grid cell).
 The center of a picture is often occupied by a large object.
 With an odd number grid cell, it is more certain on where the object belongs.

 YOLO v3 makes prediction at three scales, which are precisely given by downsampling the dimensions of the input image by 32, 16 and 8 respectively.